 Today Lala is an empowered teenager, and like her mother, she has started to speak up and is ready to change the world.
 In the film, Lala tells her mom, “You told me one person can change the world, and I want to be that person.
 I want to do the same thing you do with people, but with the planet.”

-Lala works at a Cinemark movie theater while following her passion, attending college with the aim of majoring in Environmental Law.
-Cinemark presented Lala with a $10,000 award at a WE event at Inglewood stadium in front of thousands of people for her service, both at work and at FSTH, the foundation her mother established.
+Lala works at a Cinemark movie theater while following her passion, attending college with the aim of majoring in Environmental Studies.
+At a WE event at the Inglewood stadium in front of thousands of people, her employer Cinemark presented Lala with a $10,000 award for the Human Trafficking Survivors Foundation (FSTH) that her mother established and in which she participates.

 In 2011, I learned that Anu had been invited to Washington D.C. to receive the Hero to End Modern-Day Slavery Award bestowed by Hillary Clinton.
 She was granted the award for being the first person in Nepal to gather the courage to take her traffickers to court.